Access Webinars, Working Groups, Meeting Archives, and to Receive News Updates

 Updates on IMMSA Working Groups - Working Group Leadership Teams

-This website is intended to be a resource for all things related to microbial, microbiome, and metagenomic standards
+This website is intended to be a resource for all things related to microbiome multi-omic standards